tesa1/merge_downsample_bams/README.md

  ## Check the mapped reads of the newly merged Category A file with samtools ##
 Now use samtools flagstat to get the number of mapped reads in your new file.
-The new file `foxa1_healthy.bam` has X mapped reads.
+The new file `foxa1_healthy.bam` has 55524941 mapped reads.

  ```bash
 samtools flagstat foxa1_healthy.bam > foxa1_healthy.flag